anuragmt20/telegram-iot-automation/README.md

 #  Telegram Bot for IoT Device Automation

-Control your ESP32 (or other IoT devices) directly from Telegram using MQTT and Pipedream.
+Control your ESP32 (or other IoT devices) directly from Telegram using MQTT.
 This project connects your bot, MQTT broker, and ESP32 to create a simple remote automation system.

 ---